Deep Isolation Technology

 The safety issues during the process are related to exposure to the workers and the potential handling accident from the movement of the assemblies.
 The workers will be well-trained, and the work will be done following detailed procedures.
 The risks associated with the movement of the assemblies will be continuously reviewed to ensure safety.

 Will the encased spent fuel be as safe as dry casks?

-Figure 1 (below).
+Figure 2 (below).
 A typical nuclear fuel assembly.
 The one shown below is a common design for a Boiling Water Reactor (BWR).
-The fuel pellets for Pressurized Water Reactors are the same size, but placed in somewhat larger fuel assemblies, about 11 inches, and contain more rods.
+The fuel pellets for Pressurized Water Reactors are the same size but are placed in somewhat larger fuel assemblies that contain more rods.
 The fuel assembly would be placed in canisters that fit conveniently down drillholes.